by Michael Holland –

 - You make more money because you have a greater responsibility… not because you’re entitled to the money to make the car payments on that new Audi you just bought.

 - While you write and deliver performance reviews because HR told you to, your real role is to be delivering constant feedback to employees.
-A performance review is a bureaucratic weapon used by corporations to force managers to do the work they should be doing every day.
+A performance review is a bureaucratic weapon used by corporations to force leaders to do the work they should be doing every day.

 - You have to stop using the words “they” and “them” for management because you are they and them.